ogoffart/unsafe_fn/README.md

 ### Limitations

-Due to a restriction in the way procedural macro works, there is a small limitation: associated functions of a generic type that reference neither `self` nor `Self` cannot reference any of the generic type.
+Due to a restriction in the way procedural macro works, there are a small limitation:

+ 1. associated functions of a generic type that reference neither `self` nor `Self` cannot reference any of the generic type.

 ```rust